How to Prevent & Treat Adult Diaper Rash

 Have your insurance card ready!

 When using any type of incontinence product, prolonged wetness is never a good thing!
-Moisture buildup- which can be caused by waiting too long between diaper changes, wearing a product that isn’t absorbent enough, or chronic diarrhea- leads to irritated skin that breaks down.
-When skin is in a broken-down state, it’s easily damaged by incontinence products.
+Moisture buildup - which can be caused by waiting too long between diaper changes, wearing a product that isn’t absorbent enough, or chronic diarrhea can lead to irritated and thus vulnerable skin that can therefore break down easily.

 Friction & Rubbing.